Internationally qualified midwives' application guidelines

 International English Language Testing Systems (IELTS)

 You must achieve an overall pass rate in the Academic Module of no less than 7.5, with no less than 7 in each of the 4 bands.
-A pass may be achieved over a number of sittings not more than 12 months apart.
+A pass may be achieved over a number of sittings not more than 12 months apart, however any qualifying scores counting toward entry must be obtained in the same test.
 A listing of test centres can be found at the IELTS website (www.ielts.org).
 The individual testing centre sites (links at IELTS) give test dates.
-You must instruct the testing centre to send a copy of your results direct to the Midwifery Council.
+You must instruct the testing centre to send a copy of your results directly to the Midwifery Council.

 Occupational English Test (OET)

 You must achieve either A or B in each section.
-A pass may be achieved over a number of sittings not more than 12 months apart.
+A pass may be achieved over a number of sittings not more than 12 months apart, however any qualifying scores counting towards entry must be obtained in the same test.
 More information about the OET may be found at www.occupationalenglishtest.org/.
-You must instruct the testing centre to send a copy of your results direct to the Midwifery Council.
+You must instruct the testing centre to send a copy of your results directly to the Midwifery Council.

-If you meet the fitness, qualification, and competence requirements (with the exception of specific competencies and criteria related to New Zealand context) you will be entered into the Register - see below.
+If you meet the fitness, qualification, and competence requirements (with the exception of specific competencies and criteria related to New Zealand context) you will be entered into the Register.
+You will receive a confirmation of registration which will specify any conditions that apply and a Certificate of Registration.

 If you do not meet the fitness requirements, your application will be declined.
 It may be possible to reapply at a later date if your circumstances change.

-If you do not meet the qualification requirements, your application will also be declined.
-In this situation you have the option of applying to a New Zealand midwifery education programme and could gain registration on completion of the programme.
+If you do not meet the qualification requirements, your application will be declined.
+In this situation you have the option of applying to a New Zealand midwifery education programme and gain registration on successful completion of the Bachelor of Midwifery programme.
 You may be able to gain some recognition for prior learning from your overseas education programme.

-Your application may proceed if you pass the Competence Assessment.
+Your application may proceed if you pass the Registration Assessment.

 There will be a number of conditions on your Scope of Practice that reflect competencies required of midwives in New Zealand and which do not have a parallel in other jurisdictions.
 These are likely to be:-